 Pyrgos is, by the way, Santorini’s old capital city.
 It’s a picturesque town with a castle, a monastery and 33 churches: that’s a lot!
 It’s not as visited as the rest of the towns in Santorini because it doesn’t have a view to the caldera, but it’s quite interesting.
 In Pyrgos you can find boutique and budget hotels with lower prices.
 As Karterados, it’s recommended to have your own transportation.

 Boutique Hotel Anagennisis, recommended for its decor, location and breakfast.

-Advantages of staying in Karterados or Pyrgos: they’re not as touristy so the prices are more budget friendly and you can expect a great staff and facilities.
+They’re not as touristy so the prices are more budget friendly and you can expect a great staff and facilities.

 What’s the best area where to stay Santorini?

-So, what’s the best area where to stay in Santorini?
+All in all, what’s the best area where to stay in Santorini?

-Of course, this depends on your preferences and your budget:
+The final decision is obviously up to you and it depends on your preferences and your budget:

-Transportion in Santorini
+Transportation in Santorini

 It doesn’t matter where you stay in Santorini, you will need transportation.
 There are a few options:

-Walking: you can definitely visit Fira, Firostefani and Imerovigli by feet.
+- Walking: you can definitely visit Fira, Firostefani and Imerovigli by feet.
 You can even hike from Imerovigli to Oía (5,5km) – if you do so, don’t forget to bring water, a hat and sunscreen!

-Public bus: the public bus works really great in Santorini – although expect a huge queue after sunset in Oía.
+- Public bus: the public bus works really great in Santorini – although expect a huge queue after sunset in Oía.
 Every trip costs around 2€ so it can be worth it to rent a bike or a quad.

-Moto, quad or car: if you know how to ride a bike, it’s ideal for Santorini.
+- Bike, quad or car: if you know how to ride a bike, it’s ideal for Santorini.
 Just make sure it’s powerful enough to go up the hills on the way to Oía.
 Quads and cars are also a good option, but not as practical when it comes parking or traffic jams (really common during high season).

-Taxi or private transfer: another option are taxis and private transfers.
+- Taxi or private transfer: another option are taxis and private transfers.
 My advice is that you book it with your hotel, especially if your flight is early before sunrise or late after midnight.
 It’s not as easy to find a taxi at those times of the day.